Molina-Q/Molina-Q/README.md

 🌌  Fascinated with the infinite possibilities offered by programming<br/>
 ☀️  I absolutely love JavaScript and everything surrounding it

-⚡ Currently learning the MERN stack
+⚡ Currently learning Next.js and Remix<br/>
+🐣 And getting curious about low-level languages! (currently learning C)
 <!-- skills -->
 ## 📺 Skill set